Nevar530/Battletech-Mobile-Skirmish/README.md

   - Keyboard shortcuts for every major action.
   - Touch support for pinch-to-zoom and pan (tablet friendly).

+## 🌐 Online Play (Beta)

+You can now play remotely with a friend — no accounts or installs needed.
+The app uses free Firebase snapshots to sync the game state.

+1. Both players open the [Live App](https://nevar530.github.io/Battletech-Mobile-Skirmish/).
+2. **Host clicks “Online”** and enters any three words (e.g., `ember orbit fox`).
+3. **Guest clicks “Online”** and types the exact same three words.
+   - This links you into the same room.
+4. Use the **Send** button to broadcast your map and moves.
+   - Each press syncs the full game state to your opponent.
+5. Play as if you’re at the same table — map edits, mechs, and initiative all carry across.

 ---

 ## 🚀 How to Play